mediachain/mediachain/rfc/mediachain-rfc-2.md

-With each step in the protocol fortified for crash recovery, we can be reasonably certain that once the client has written the data and pushed a transaction, it will be persisted in the Mediachain.
+With each step in the protocol fortified for crash recovery, we can be reasonably certain that once the client has written the data and pushed a transaction, it will be persisted in Mediachain.
 The N-cut connectivity property of the core network allows the system to withstand random failures without partitioning.
 Transactions propagate using peer-to-peer broadcast, ensuring that